 The following net rates are applicable for the NCA 2019 Convention: Single-Quad standard occupancy for rooms is $149.00 per room, per night.
 All rates are based on a two (2) night minimum stay and subject to the prevailing city and state taxes.
 Currently, taxes total 15.20% + $1 occupancy charge per room, per night and are subject to change.

-Guest room reservations are to be made by individually calling 800-535-7830 toll free or 504-581-1600 and requesting the group NCA 2019 Convention rate.
+Hotel guest room reservations can be made by calling 504-581-1600 and requesting the group NCA 2019 Convention rate.
 Reservations can also be made by visiting http://www.hi-neworleans.com and typing in the group code.
 Note - Group rates are given on availability basis.